deanwampler/deanwampler.github.io/scala3-highlights.md

 Now we see our first example of a _using clause_, the successor to an _implicit parameter list_.

-Finally, `given`s will often be declared anonymous:
+Finally, like the `Conversion[Double,Dollars]` example above, `given`s will often be declared anonymous:

 <script src="https://gist.github.com/deanwampler/5d176eeb8f886f8c4fcf2c6dc8edab81.js"></script>